100% financing home loans for new and repeat home buyers

 Not sure which loan is right for you?
 It all depends on eligibility.

-While FHA loans are available to just about everyone who meet the criteria, you need military service history to qualify for a VA loan and you need to be buying in a rural or suburban area for USDA.
-More on eligibility factors below.
+While FHA loans are available to just about everyone who meets the lending criteria, you need military service history to qualify for a VA loan and you need to be buying in a rural or suburban area for USDA.

-Gift funds.
-You can receive gift funds from a family member, non-profit, church, employer, down payment assistance program, or other approved source.
-Most loan types let you use gift funds to cover closing costs.
+- Use gift funds: You can receive gift funds from a family member, non-profit, church, employer, down payment assistance program, or other approved source.
+Most loan types let you use gift funds to cover the down payment and/or closing costs.

 The USDA mortgage loan has been around for years, but it has become more popular recently because it requires zero money down and has lenient credit requirements.

-To qualify, you have to have enough income to support your house payment, but not too much income.
-You have to be within limits set by USDA.
+To qualify, you need enough income to support your house payment, but it must not exceed the limits established by the USDA.

 The USDA mortgage even allows the seller to pay your closing costs.
-This means you don’t have to come up with a down payment, nor do you have to pay the costs of opening a mortgage if the seller agrees to pay them for you.
 With the USDA loan, it could be cheaper to move into a home you buy than to rent the same house.

 Another mortgage loan that allows you to finance 100% of the home’s cost is the VA home loan.
 This loan is available to applicants typically with at least two years of former military experience, or 90 days if still serving.

-Anyone who is eligible should take advantage of this zero-down home loan program.
 VA loans have very low rates – usually even lower than conventional loans.
-And they don’t require a monthly mortgage insurance fee like USDA, FHA, or conventional loans.
+And they don’t require a monthly mortgage insurance fee like USDA, FHA or conventional loans.

 You’ll need to pay an upfront VA funding fee but it will almost always be less than the cost of private mortgage insurance — or a down payment.